jeremymcclelland/summit-on-meeting/wp-content/plugins/custom-facebook-feed-pro/README.txt

 5. You can display multiple feeds of different Facebook pages by specifying a Page ID directly in the shortcode: [custom-facebook-feed id=smashballoon num=5].

 == Changelog ==
+= 3.5.3 =
+* Fix: Removed a PHP notice which would appear under certain circumstances
+* Fix: Fixed an error in the System Info if the customize settings weren't saved successfully

 = 3.5.2 =
 * Fix: If a visitor posts to your page then their avatar will now be displayed again
 * Fix: If an author profile link is unavailable then it will now link to the post instead